umd-mith/lakeland-data-munging/README.md

 ## Migration

 The data migration is achieved by running two different programs `migrate_ldt.py` and `migrate_lda.py` in sequence.
 These programs share some logic in `schema.py` for interacting with Airtable and getting fixity and format information about files.
-These programs are simply meant to bootstrap our new database and not to be required to be run going forward.
+These programs are simply meant to bootstrap our new database and not to be required going forwards in the project.

 ### migrate_ldt